What is Yoga?

 Some Yoga positions said to help with depression are:

 Insomnia is a disorder that affects sleep.
-Those suffering from insomnia have a difficulty falling and staying asleep.
+Those suffering from insomnia have difficulty falling and/or staying asleep.
 This could be due to a number of factors, such as trauma or stress, or chemical imbalances in the brain.

 Some yoga positions that can help with insomnia are:

 Yoga, being a form that connects the inner mind as well as the physical body, is closely intertwined with psychological principles.
-The relaxing nature of Yoga helps alleviate one of the main causes of psychological ailments – stress.
-A combination of psychotherapy and Yoga can show significant mitigation of both psychological and physical symptoms of various psychological disorders.
+The relaxing nature of yoga helps alleviate one of the main causes of psychological ailments – stress.
+A combination of psychotherapy and yoga can show significant psychological benefits and physical improvements.